josefkerner/model_evaluator/README.md

 So basically, the framework allows user to quickly search the best combination accross the entire model search space ( feature set, data preparation steps, model parameters)

 Once the best configuration is selected, it can be easily reused during the production scoring process.

+Its also highly flexible in terms of code architecture, so can be easily forked to suit your custom needs.